 The Office of University Communications, which reports directly to the Office of the President, has primary responsibility for media relations at St. Mary’s University.
-(Note: The Director of Law Communications is a member of the Office of University Communications.)
+(Note: The Law Communications staff member is a member of the Office of University Communications.)
 The responsibilities include:

 - Publicizing the University in the media

-- Finding faculty members to comment as expert resources, and
+- Finding faculty and staff members to comment as expert sources, and

 - Coordinating and/or responding to matters related to crisis or emergencies